ni/nimi-python/docs/nirfsg/class.rst

     .. py:method:: query_arb_waveform_capabilities()

             Queries and returns the waveform capabilities of the NI-RFSG device.

                             These capabilities are related to the current device configuration.
 The NI-RFSG device must be in the Configuration or the Generation state before calling this method.

+                            **Supported Devices**: PXIe-5644/5645/5646, PXI-5670/5671, PXIe-5672/5673/5673E, PXIe-5820/5830/5831/5832/5840/5841/5842/5860